rfkinline/BTC-Dashboard/README.md

 <img src="https://cypherhive.com/wp-content/uploads/2021/01/BTC-Dashboard8ATHBHgreen.jpg" border="1"><br>

 ## Minimum Hardware Requirements
-<li>A Raspberry Pi 0w, 1, 2, 3, 4+ (tested on 0w and 4) or you can also run on a computer with Python installed
+- A Raspberry Pi [0w](https://amzn.to/2RLVBFs), 1, 2, 3, 4+ (tested on 0w and 4) or you can also run on a computer with Python installed
-<li>Constant internet connection
+- Constant internet connection
-<li>7 Inch Display Monitor 1024X600.
+- [7 Inch Display Monitor](https://amzn.to/3fnSYCP) 1024X600.
 Larger displays should also do the job.

 ## Install on Raspberry Pi
+#### Detailed tutorial can also be found [here](https://cypherhive.com/bitcoindashboard/)
 Install [Raspberry Pi OS](https://www.raspberrypi.org/software/) on your Raspberry Pi<br>
 Make sure everything is updated
 ```shell